joshroman/google-docs-mcp/README.md

 ## Security & Token Storage

-- **`.gitignore`:** This repository includes a `.gitignore` file which should prevent you from accidentally committing your sensitive `credentials.json` and `token.json` files. **Do not remove these lines from `.gitignore`**.
+- **`.gitignore`:** This repository includes a `.gitignore` file which should prevent you from accidentally committing sensitive files:
+  - `.accounts.json` - Your account configuration
+  - `.oauth2.*.json` - Per-account OAuth tokens
+  - `credentials.json`, `token.json` - Legacy single-account files
+  - **Do not remove these lines from `.gitignore`**.
-- **Token Storage:** This server stores the Google authorization token (`token.json`) directly in the project folder for simplicity during setup.
-In production or more security-sensitive environments, consider storing this token more securely, such as using system keychains, encrypted files, or dedicated secret management services.
+- **Token Storage:** This server stores OAuth tokens per-account as `.oauth2.{email}.json` files in the project folder (or specified `--credentials-dir`).
+In production environments, consider storing tokens more securely using system keychains or secret management services.
+- **OAuth Credentials:** Each account can use a separate OAuth credential file (`gauth_file`), which is useful when using different Google Cloud projects for work vs. personal accounts.

 ---